SamsTheNerd/ducky-periphs/docs/peripherals/HexCasting-Peripherals.md

 These are a collection of peripherals for blocks from hex casting.
 This page has slight spoilers for later game hex casting.
+See [[Lua <-> Iota Mappings | Lua-Iota-Mappings]] for details on lua representations of iotas

 <!--
 .d8888. db       .d8b.  d888888b d88888b .d8888.